 About the Program

-The programming includes an annual forum, 7 group bike rides, 11 monthly coffee meetups, and assorted workshops and classes.
-The program was founded in 2012 with the making of a zine, and the first Forum in 2013.
+The programming includes an annual forum, monthly group rides, coffee meetups, and assorted workshops and classes.
+The program was founded in 2012 with the making of a zine, and the first forum in 2013.
 It has since grown to provide year-round offerings.

-For your convenience, we’ve compiled some frequently asked questions about our women and non-binary program
+For your convenience, we’ve compiled some frequently asked questions about the WMNBikePGH program.

 - Why does a program specifically for Women and Non-Binary people need to exist?It is important to create space for groups of people who are not able to access mainstream and dominant cultural experiences due to a marginalized identity.
 Women and Non-Binary people are historically underrepresented in the bicycle industry, racing, advocacy and more.
 Biking was a central part of the women’s liberation movement, and today continues to be an inspiring force in providing agency, access, exercise, right to self-determination of space and time.